-The history of the Isle of Man and place names can be traced back to the Iron Age and the Celts.
-The Isle of Man has its own language – Manx – that belongs to the Goidelic group of Celtic languages.
-Many place names derive from this Celtic influence, although some originate from Scandinavian languages as a result of the Viking Age and Norse Kingdom.
+The history of place names on the Isle of Man can be traced back to the Celts and the Iron Age.
+The Isle of Man has its own language, known as Manx, which stems from the Goidelic group of Celtic languages and has had a huge influence on the place names across the island.

 "Isle of Man and Place Names".
 HistoryLearning.com.
 2015.
 Web.